appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/monitoring.md

 ## Retention Period of Logs

-Retention in logging refers to the duration for which log data is stored before being deleted or archived.
+Retention period refers to the duration for which log data is stored before being deleted or archived.
 It's used to manage storage space, optimize system performance, and ensure compliance with regulatory requirements.

+### Retention Period on Loki

+The Appcircle server logs will be stored in the Loki.
+So the queries and filters that you run from the Grafana UI will run on the Loki side.

-By default, the retention period for the Appcircle server logs are 720 hours (30 days).
+The logs in the loki should be cleaned automatically.
+By default, the retention period for the Appcircle server logs on the Loki side are 720 hours (30 days).

 If you want to change this, you can edit the `global.yaml` of your project.